wizzdom/scripts/README.md

-# Userful scripts/snippets for Linux (maybe BSD/MacOS?)
+# Useful scripts/snippets for Linux (maybe BSD/MacOS?)

  - **ScrnTearFix** - fixes screen tearing on Nvidia GPUs in DEs such as plasma and gnome
  - **screenlayout** - sets my screen layout (1920x1080 & 768x1366 to the right)